JSW Energy Ltd (NSE: JSWENERGY) Q3 2026 Earnings Call dated Jan. 23, 2026

 Apoorva Bahadur

 Understood.
-So I see your presentation.
-I believe the Bess containerization and cell assembly plant is about to get commissioned.
-We have certain Bess PPAs as well which we need to execute.
-So will we be importing the cells and converting it and containerizing it at our facility for these ppa?
+Sir, I see your presentation, I believe the BESS containerization and cell assembly plant is about to get commissioned.
+We have certain BESS PPAs as well, which we need to execute.
+So will we be importing the cells and converting it and containerizing it at our facility for these PPAs?

 Sharad Mahendra